 "Our passing for counterattack, to go from a defensive situation to an attacking situation, was not the best.
-We had very creative and fast players in attack but we lost simple passes and made lots of mistake.
+We had very creative and fast players in attack but we lost simple passes and made lots of mistakes.

 "In terms of attack, we didn't give what we could or what we should, but I told the players before the game that we want to win and we would play to win.
 I think the players understood.

 "For me, we didn't create chances because when we recovered the ball we lost so many easy passes.
 I will watch it on video and find six, seven or eight easy passes to go for counterattack when the players should and could do more.

 "It was a difficult match for them and a difficult match for us.
 We both wanted to win but we also didn't want to lose.
 I think it was a really big match but at the end of the day, we have six points from our two matches at home.